 priority Process priority to use for execution; see see ProcessPriority for more information.

 affinity Process affinity to use for execution.
 This parameter is not implemented yet.

-Executes an existing program inside the guest VM.
+Creates a new process running on the guest.
 Extended version for also setting the process priority and affinity.
+See processCreate() for more information.